Textual Membership Queries: Empirical Evaluation

 \subsubsection{Compared Methods}

-In the following experiments, we compared our methods with other approaches, as follows. \\ Our methods: a) \textbf{Uncertainty sampling hill-climbing MQ synthesis (US-HC-MQ):} The proposed search-based synthesis method, using hill-climbing as the search algorithm and uncertainty sampling as the heuristic function.
-We used an average depth of 4 for the hill-climbing algorithm.
-A sensitivity test for the depth is present in the supplementary material; b) \textbf{Uncertainty sampling beam-search MQ synthesis (US-BS-MQ):} The proposed search-based synthesis method, using beam-search as the search algorithm and uncertainty sampling as the heuristic function.
-We used an average depth of 4 for the beam-search algorithm; \textbf{Stochastic Synthesis (S-MQ):} A degenerated version of our method, described in detail in \ref{s_ssec:rand_gen_alg}.
+In the following experiments, we have used 3 variations of our methods: a) \textbf{Uncertainty sampling hill-climbing MQ synthesis (US-HC-MQ):} The proposed search-based synthesis method, using hill-climbing search and uncertainty sampling-based heuristic function. b) \textbf{Uncertainty sampling beam-search MQ synthesis (US-BS-MQ):} Same as (a) but using the beam search algorithm. \textbf{Stochastic Synthesis (S-MQ):} A degenerated version of our method, described in detail in Section \ref{s_ssec:rand_gen_alg}.

-As no other work attempted to build membership queries in the textual domain prior to this work, a direct comparison with similar works was not possible.
-We thus chose 3 somewhat similar approaches to generation/augmentation of textual instances to compare with. \\ Competitor Methods: a) \textbf{Original examples (IDEAL):} Randomly select a set of unlabeled examples, label them with original labels and insert them into the model.
+As no other work attempted to build membership queries in the textual domain prior to this work, we chose 3 somewhat similar approaches for generation/augmentation of textual instances to compare with: a) \textbf{Random Original Examples (IDEAL-RAND):} Randomly select a set of unlabeled examples, label them with original labels and insert them into the model.
 This model has an unfair advantage of using a pool of unlabeled instances not available to the other methods.
-It is presented to assume a 'upper-limit' role, enabling us to see what would happen if we had unlabeled examples; b) \textbf{RNN Generator (RNN):} A method for generating sentences with an LSTM (RNN) model.
-We trained the models with only the core set of instances; c) \textbf{WordNet-based data augmentation (WNA):} A possible approach to text augmentation, where words are replaced with their respective synonyms from WordNet \cite{Lecun2015}.
+It is presented to assume an ``lower upper-limit'' role, enabling us to see what would happen if we had access to unlabeled examples; b) \textbf{RNN Generator (RNN-LM):} A method for generating sentences with an LSTM \cite{Hochreiter1997LongSM} language model.
+We fine-tuned the models with only the core set of instances.
+The RNN-LM model was pre-trained on English Wikipedia, and performed conditional generation from the middle of the sentence; c) \textbf{WordNet-based data augmentation (WNA):} A possible approach to text augmentation, where words are replaced with their respective synonyms from WordNet \cite{Lecun2015}.
+All methods used an environment size of 10, and a linear classifier with an average 300-dim GloVe \cite{Pennington2014} word-vectors as the learner.